Permissive tax exemption

 |2025||1 Year||July 15, 2024|

+For first time applicants, please complete a new application.
 If the application is approved, the organization will be exempt for the number of years remaining in the cycle.
-At the end of the 5 year cycle, a new application must be completed for the next five years.
-It is the organization’s responsibility to notify the City of Kelowna of any changes in property ownership and/or use of the property.
+At the end of the five-year cycle, a new application must be completed for the next five years.
+It’s the organization’s responsibility to notify the City of any changes related to the property.

-If the application is approved, organizations are required to submit a short Permissive tax exemption non-profit renewal application yearly by July 15 of the current year for the following tax year for the number of years remaining in the cycle.
-The renewal application is confirmation that ownership and use of the property has not changed.
+For first time applicants, please complete a new application.
+If the application is approved, organizations are required to submit a short Permissive Tax Exemption Non-Profit Renewal Application by July 15 of the current year, for the following tax year, for the number of years remaining in the cycle.
+The renewal application is confirmation that ownership and use of the property hasn’t changed.
 This application will be reviewed and approved before a permissive tax exemption is granted.
-At the end of the 5 year cycle, a new application must completed for the next five years.
+At the end of the five-year cycle, a new application must completed for the next five years.

-Urban Centre Revitalization Tax Exemption Program: To encourage new residential and commercial development to locate within urban centres, the City of Kelowna has established a Revitalization Tax Exemption Program.
-To learn more, see Urban Centre Revitalization .
+To encourage new residential and commercial development to locate within urban centres, we have established a Revitalization Tax Exemption Program.
+To learn more, visit the Urban Centre Incentives section of our Developer incentives page.

-Heritage Building Tax Incentive Program: The City of Kelowna offers a Heritage Building Tax Incentive Program that provides tax breaks to property owners who have restored revenue generating heritage buildings.
-To learn more, see Heritage Planning Initiatives .
+We offer a Heritage Building Tax Incentive Program that provides tax breaks to property owners who have restored revenue generating heritage buildings.
+Full program details are available in Council Policy No. 318.